KDE/digikam-doc/image_editor/editor_overview.rst

     1. Close image editor Window.

-    2. Open original image from the versionning stack.
+    2. Open original image from the versioning stack.

     3. Export image to a new file format.

-    4. Save changes in versionning stack using default format.
+    4. Save changes in versioning stack using default format.

     5. Save the modified image in a new version using specific format.